 5 Ways to Use the Execute Code Card

 The Execute Code Card in Botpress Studio streamlines AI agent operations.
-Adding it to your workflow is simple—follow this quick tutorial:
+Adding it to your workflow is simple — follow this quick tutorial:

-Once added, here are key ways to leverage it in your Agentic Workflow.
+Once added, here are key ways to leverage it in your agentic workflow.

 1. Dynamic API Calls